Jmwofford/babyDiv_WDI-curriculum/instructor_notes/html/html-dom.md

 **YOU DO**

 Go to this [HTML Practice Exercise](https://git.generalassemb.ly/atl-wdi/HTML-DOM/blob/master/html_practice_exercise.md) and follow the instructions to build a basic webpage in 15 minutes.
-Based on the screenshots of your sites, sent to me in slack, I will then choose a student to demo what they have built.
+Based on the screenshots of your sites, sent to me in Slack, I will then choose a student to demo what they have built.

 <br />